UWB-Adv-Data-Vis-2025-Sp/tidy-model/README.md

 ### Load data chunk

-Create a new chunk under your replaced text called `{r load data, include = FALSE}`
+Create a new chunk under your replaced text called `{r load data, include = FALSE}`.

-Inside this chunk, load the data collected on different species of crickets
+Inside this chunk, load the data collected on different species of crickets.

 ```
 {r load data, include = FALSE}